 Now slowly, I have been removing false Mainhia little by little.
 My reason is quite simple, I am done with misaligning my principles and actions.
 It’s like buying the pair of shoes you don’t need for a party you’ll never be invited to *queue the Grammy’s*.
 It is that thought process to eliminate self-destructive tendencies so that I can focus on the improving myself.
 Think of it as spring cleaning my headspace.
 By knowing my false self, I can easily avoid incompatible activities that hinder my growth.

 Confession: I had a perfectionist mindset as a kid.
 I did not know it at the time.
 I only knew I had to give my best at all times and make sure I had zero mistakes when I did something.
-I saw how teachers treated kids who “didn’t get it right”, same with kids.
+I saw how teachers treated kids who “didn’t get it right”, and it invoked a fear of appearing “stupid”.
 Growing into my teen years, I was finding it harder to keep things in order because they had to be done a certain way.
 I wouldn’t let anyone borrow pens or pencils from me at one point because, let’s be honest, if you’re unable to be responsible for ONE pencil for the work you know you’re going to do in class, what makes you think you’re going to keep track of mine?
 (Especially when my dad had to wait for his next paycheck to buy it for me.
 See?
 Kind of weird for a kid to think too logically like this too soon…well, I think it’s weird anyway.)
 I took a hard look at other people’s mistakes and tried hard to learn from them.
 I tried to hide my weaknesses because I saw how people were made fun of for it.
 I don’t think I would say “fearful”, per say, because I don’t remember being threatened in any sense, but there was a part of me that really shied away from exposing my flaws.
 No one accepts “ugly” or your “bad” sides.
 But all I was building with all that was an imagery of what the best adults were – perfect.
 As you can see, I have made peace with the negativity.
 I have acknowledged it and I am moving on from it, destroying every piece of that false self as I go.
 (Feeling like Daenery from fire ya’ll.
 Ok, Ok, nixing that too.
 LOL).

 Get to know your false self.
 It may be time for you to acknowledge that identity and let it go too.